jurjsorinliviu/PINN-Modeling-of-Glucocorticoid-Renin-Regulation/README.md

 ### Why This Matters for PINNs

-This is a **sparse data scenario** — only 4 data points per measurement type, making it an ideal use case for Physics-Informed Neural Networks (PINNs) that can leverage underlying ODE constraints to generalize from limited observations.
+This is a **sparse data scenario** — only 4 data points per measurement type, making it an ideal use case for PINNs that can leverage underlying ODE constraints to generalize from limited observations.

 ---